ThePalaceProject/web-patron/README.md

 2. Build the image

     ```
-    docker build -t patronweb  .
+    docker build -t webpatron  .

     ```

 If you wanted to customize the image, you could create an additional Dockerfile (e.g., Dockerfile.second) and simply specify its name in the docker build commands.
 The Docker file you specify will guide the image build.
 For this image, the build takes about 4-6 minutes, depending on your Internet speed and load on the Node package servers, to complete the final image.
-Eg: `docker build -f Dockerfile.second -t patronweb .`
+Eg: `docker build -f Dockerfile.second -t webpatron .`

 ### Building With AxisNow Decryptor